Quality of Reading Education at Greenhaugh Primary School

 Children have the opportunity to read with an adult three times each week.
 This is as part of a guided reading group or individually with a Class Teacher, Teaching Assistant, Reading Volunteer.

 Children are given access to a wide range of texts that are broadly age-related to match the National Curriculum, differentiated in order to develop confidence or challenge.
 All children choose a reading book to take home that is matched to their ability, encouraging them to practise their reading skills.
+We use the Big Cat Collins series as our main Reading Scheme.

 Reading habits at home is monitored through our Home/School Diaries.
 We expect families to read these books with their child daily and communicate with us in the Home/School Diary.